Why Ecuador & the Galapagos Islands are the Best Destination Wedding Option

 - Dramatically beautiful Amazon basin.

 Additionally, Ecuadorians are friendly people.
 They will make you feel right at home.
-When planning your destination wedding, you can have your event in the city.
-Then, start your dream honeymoon by exploring a country full of dramatic landscapes, traditions, and cultures.
+When planning your destination wedding, you can have your ceremony in the city.
+Then, start your honeymoon by exploring a country full of dramatic landscapes, traditions, and cultures.
+If you want some ideas about where to start your adventure, read the testimonies of those who had their dream honeymoon in Ecuador!

 Key information about Ecuador